Ying-Hui Fu, PhD

 Awarded in celebration of the life and work of Dr. Ying-Hui Fu for her many contributions to understanding the genetic basis of wake-sleep and circadian disorders.

 Dr. Ying-Hui Fu’s notable areas of scientific contributions include:

-- Identifying the first Mendelian variants affecting human circadian functions, including genetic mutations responsible for short circadian periods in humans that underlie familial advanced sleep phase syndrome and their relationship to the function of biological clock genes
+- Identifying the first Mendelian variants affecting human circadian rhythms, including genetic mutations responsible for short circadian periods in humans that underlie familial advanced sleep phase syndrome, and their relationship to the function of biological clock genes

 - Elucidating the role of post-translational modification of clock genes in modifying the rhythms of life

 - Demonstrating the role of clock gene mutations under short photoperiod relating to seasonal mood disorders

 - Discovery that mutations of DEC2 gene, a transcriptional repressor for the expression of orexin, can cause familial natural short sleep and increase the expression of orexin

 2021 Harvard Medical School Division of Sleep Medicine Prize Recipient